Skip to Content

 • Presumes Negligence: The driver of the trailing vehicle is generally presumed at fault.
 This assumption is rooted in the idea that it's the following driver's responsibility to maintain a safe distance and exhibit caution, thereby preventing any collision with the car in front.

-• Shifts the Burden: Notably, when a rear-end accident occurs, the rear driver is presumed to be at fault; however, that driver can over come the presumption of fault by presenting evidence negating their supposed negligence.
+• Shifts the Burden: Notably, when a rear-end accident occurs, the rear driver is presumed to be at fault; however, that driver can overcome the presumption of fault by presenting evidence negating their supposed negligence.

 III.
 When the Rear-End Doctrine Takes a Backseat